How to Maintain Natural Lawn Care

 Grass in our urban or suburban yards is often kept growing in otherwise dormant periods and usually has little in the way of natural lawn care amendments, often requiring huge inputs of water and fertilizer.
 Most grassy areas lay untouched except by a mower and can be put to use in more sustainable ways, such as with attractive natural landscape and wildlife habitat, a xeriscape (low-water) design or edible gardens that feed you or others.

 U.S. homeowners spend approx. $40 billion a year maintaining their lawns!
+Think what that could be spent on instead?

 However, there are purposes for smaller areas of grass: play area for children or animals (although it's just as likely they'll play in a garden, as the grass), habitat for beneficial insects and one small part of a larger ecosystem.
 Also, in more rural areas, removing or converting the natural grassy landscape could negatively affect the biodiversity of an area.